Snow Control Plan

 Why is there no current road condition map/info for the current storm 2/22-2/23/2022?

-BVSRetired asked about 2 years ago
+BVSRetired asked almost 3 years ago

 This is a great question, and I apologize for not getting a current road condition map up.
 Because this storm was expected to be small (1-3" of snow) and the weather had been warm before the storm, I failed to anticipate the need for a road conditions map.
 When the storm hit, my husband was one of those commuters wrecked on the 202.
 As a result, I spent the first several hours of the storm dealing with that and took a day off work the following day.
 We are a small team of people who wear many hats, and at this time, I am the only person trained and current with this site.
 We will take steps to correct this weakness in the future.